Associate, Market Development

 Two of Layne’s favorite aspects of working at GeoEngineers are its employee-ownership model and the opportunity to work with talented staff throughout the Northwest.
 He also enjoys putting teams together for client projects and mentoring staff in developing their client and professional networks.

-Layne cherishes spending time with his wife and their grade-school age twin sons.
-He is also an avid runner and is pleased that his boys are taking to running, too.
+Layne cherishes spending time with his wife and their twin sons.
+He enjoys the outdoors and volunteers his time to stay active with his son’s Boy Scout troop.
+He is an avid runner and is pleased that his boys are taking to running, too.
 In the rare moments when Layne does sit back and put his feet up, he enjoys reading historical biographies and books about business and cultural trends.